ACE Action Fellowship in Raleigh, NC

 PAST FELLOWSHIP HIGHLIGHTS

-Action Fellows in Raleigh, NC have worked on the NC Clean Path 2025 campaign, which calls for a 57% reduction in fossil fuel power plants by 2025 and 100% reduction by 2030.
+In prior years, Fellows have worked on the NC Clean Path 2025 campaign, which calls for a 57% reduction in fossil fuel power plants by 2025 and 100% reduction by 2030.
 They also have pushed for the Wake County School Board to commit to powering the district with 100% renewable electricity and supported similar efforts in Durham Public Schools.
 They have collected petition signatures from teachers, students and residents of Wake County, delivered public comments at a Board of Education Meeting and met with local elected decision makers.
 Fellows have also spoken at rallies like the Raleigh March for Science and delivered workshops at the NC Climate Justice Summit and the NC Youth Climate Summit.